dwightwatson/dwightwatson.com-gatsby/src/markdown/30-diffing-eloquent-collections-in-laravel-4.md

 		    return Studious\Support\Collection($models);
 		}
 	}`

-With this setup, you&#039;re now able to diff collections.
-Careful though, you&#039;ll only want to use this on collections of the same object type.
-It uses a model&#039;s primary key in order to diff the collections, so if you have different models in there it&#039;s going to get a little wonky!
+With this setup, you're now able to diff collections.
+Careful though, you'll only want to use this on collections of the same object type.
+It uses a model's primary key in order to diff the collections, so if you have different models in there it's going to get a little wonky!

     $categories = Category::all();
-	$postsCategories = Post::first()-&gt;categories;
+	$postsCategories = Post::first()->categories;

-	$unusedCategories = $categories-&gt;diff($postsCategories);
+	$unusedCategories = $categories->diff($postsCategories);

 Boom!
-Now you&#039;ve got all the categories that aren&#039;t attached to your post!
+Now you've got all the categories that aren't attached to your post!